 Background checks are requested by logging on to the TRMA training website as if you were going to register a worker for training.
 Select the Background Screening curriculum after the worker’s ID and payment method is selected (Credit Card is required – the invoicing option will not work for ordering background checks).
 After the background check is ordered, you may select another payment method and curriculum to complete the training registration.
 Detail instructions are at http://www.trma.org/pdf/Registration.pdf.

 Who can request the background check?

-The background check must be requested by the Contractor (employer).
-The manufacturer and/or TRMA will not request background checks for Contractor employees.
+The background check must be requested by the employer.

 What information do I need to request a background check?

 The Contractor (employer) must have authorization from the worker to request a background check.
-A sample Consent Form is provided by First Advantage at the time the Contractor account user ID and password are sent by First Advantage to the Contractor.
-A sample Consent form is also available on the TRMA website at http://www.trma.org/pdf/FCRA_procedures_&_consent_form.pdf .
+A sample Consent Form was provided by S2Verify at the time the Contractor account user ID and password were sent to the Contractor.
+A sample Consent form is also available on the TRMA website at http://www.trma.org/pdf/S2Verify_Consent_Form.pdf.
 The worker must complete and sign the Consent form prior to the employer ordering the background check.
-The Contractor is required to keep the Consent form for five (5) years.
+The Contractor is required to keep the Consent form for three (3) years.

 The following worker information is needed to request a background check:

 How long does it take to get the results of the background check?

 Can the Employer send the worker to the worksite before the results of the background check are known?

 What happens if the background screen report shows the worker does not meet the owner’s criteria and the worker is already at the site?